10 Best Athletic Socks Fully Reviewed & Compared

 When referring to construction, we’re talking about the actual physical condition of a sock, and the materials used to make it.
-A sock needs to be made of materials that can breathe, that are durable, and some materials may even offer unique abilities like anti-bacterial properties, extra cushioning, or compression.
+A sock needs to be made of materials that can breathe, that is durable, and some materials may even offer unique abilities like anti-bacterial properties, extra cushioning, or compression.

 If you’re choosing a sock for any athletic endeavor, you should choose a synthetic fiber.
 Cotton might sound like a comfortable option, but it is a poor choice for athletes.
 It fails when it comes to moisture management, and isn’t a good choice if you’re going to be working up any kind of sweat.
 Like other parts of our bodies, our feet do sweat, and it’s important to choose a material that can handle sweat.
 Synthetic fibers are much better at dealing with moisture and tend to dry a lot faster than non-synthetic ones.

 Of course, there’s always an exception to the rule.
 Merino wool is an often used material for athletic socks providing excellent moisture management, comfort, and antibacterial properties.
 It also can keep feet warm when it’s cold out and cool when the weather is a bit steamier.
 Merino wool is also easier to care for than other fabrics, and it doesn’t hold onto odors like other materials.
 Which is a pretty big bonus when we’re talking about sweaty feet.
 Many will prefer a material like Merino since it’s more natural and comes from sheep making it a renewable resource.

 Apart from the material of the sock, the way the sock has been sewn together is also important.
 Choosing a sock with minimal seams will ensure that you’ll stay blister free.
 Seams increase the chance for friction between your foot and the sock which is something all runners and athletes want to avoid.